bixb922/crank-organ/doc-software/README.md

 * Make sure organ tuner stops current tune and that tuner/pinout definitions cause reboot message
 * Run pylint with Jos Verlinde's stubs (www.github.com/josverl/micropython-stubs) on all code, correct findings, add type hints where necessary
 * Will shuffle tunes with 3 stars when attempting to start a tune.
 If there are no tunes with 3 stars, microcontroller will shuffle all tunes and start a tune.
+* Enable MIDI over serial handle multiple UARTs.
+* Check for registers with blank name and non-blank pin
+* Use re wherever possible, correct backslash in pattern

 # Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.